-In 2019 coached in her fifth season as the first-ever women’s lacrosse coach at Illinois Wesleyan University.
+In 2020, Lindsey (Rosecrans) Kellar will be in her sixth season as the first-ever women’s lacrosse coach at Illinois Wesleyan University.

-She has a four-year record of 66-30 (.688 winning percentage) and a College Conference of Illinois and Wisconsin record of 22-8 (.733).
-She was chosen as the CCIW "Coach of the Year" in 2018 and 2016 and has coached a total of 19 all-conference selections.
+She has a five-year record of 84-33 (718 winning percentage) and a College Conference of Illinois and Wisconsin record of 29-8 (.784) with two league championships.
+She was chosen as the CCIW "Coach of the Year" in 2016, 2018 and 2019 and has coached a total of 25 all-conference selections.

 The 2018 team had a 16-5 overall record and went 6-0 in winning the CCIW regular season championship.
 Winning the CCIW postseason tournament got the team into the NCAA Division III Women's Lacrosse championships for the second straight year and IWU got its first-ever NCAA tourney win with a home victory over Hamline before losing at Middlebury (Vt.), the eventual national runner-up.
 The Titans had seven players earn all-conference honors, including offensive and defensive players of the year (Dani Engelbreit and Mariah Smith) and top newcomer (goalkeeper Janaye Godfrey).

 In 2017, IWU finished with a 14-6 overall record and a 5-1 mark in the CCIW, winning the league's postseason tournament to earn a spot in the NCAA Division III Women's Lacrosse championships.
 Illinois Wesleyan placed seven women on the all-CCIW squads with four first-team honorees and three second-team honorees.

 In 2016, IWU finished with a 15-4 overall mark and a 4-2 record in the CCIW, earning a spot in the league's postseason tournament before losing in the title game.